svviz/svviz/docs/index.rst

 Quick-start
 -----------

-1. Install the latest version of svviz from github: ``sudo pip install git+https://github.com/svviz/svviz.git#svviz``
+1. Install the latest version of svviz from github: ``sudo pip install svviz``
 2. Run the following command: ``svviz demo``

 (Mac OS X Users must first ensure that you have a working compiler by following `these instructions <http://railsapps.github.io/xcode-command-line-tools.html>`_.)